 Perth to Albany Road Trip

-My favourite way from Perth to Albany is by car or campervan.
+My favourite way from Perth to Albany is on a road trip by car or campervan.
 I enjoy seeing the beautiful countryside as we drive and stopping at the cute country towns along the way.

 There are two routes to get to Albany from Perth; direct along Albany Highway via scenic Wheatbelt towns, or via the coast and Margaret River along the South West Edge road trip.
 What one you choose will depend on how much time you have.
 If time isn’t an issue and you want to see more of Western Australia’s southern region, suggest going via the South West Edge.